 Staying in Mae Hong Son

-There are a good number of hotels and guesthouses located in the Mae Hong Son town centre around Chong Kham Lake (which makes it easier to get around), but we had our own transport — so we stayed a little further out of town at the 4-star Imperial Mae Hong Son Resort.
+There are a good number of hotels and guesthouses located in the Mae Hong Son town centre around Chong Kham Lake (which makes it easier to get around), but we had our own transport — so we stayed a little further out of town at the 4-star Imperial Mae Hong Son Resort (Book with AGODA).
 The huge resort has a pool and is surrounded by forests, and my room balcony overlooked them all (so I had a great morning view).
 The place could do with a little upkeep though, as it is mainly made of wood (some creaking floorboards here and there); but I enjoyed my one night stay, and the pretty decent international breakfast buffet spread.

 One Day in Mae Hong Son